 The Sacramento Kings are a Western Conference team that plays for the Pacific Division.
 All the members of the Pacific Division are ranked amongst one of the oldest NBA teams.

-Similarly, they were again named the Rochester Pros, then Rochester Royals, Cincinnati Royals, Kansas City Kings, and Sacramento Kings.
+They were again named the Rochester Pros, then Rochester Royals, Cincinnati Royals, Kansas City Kings, and Sacramento Kings.

-After joining the NBL in 1945, they won their first and only NBA championships.
 Further, they are the only team that hasn’t won a title in over 70 years.

 As a result, they are the team with the highest NBA championship drought.
 Right behind them are the Atlanta Hawks.